-- 1. Project Narrative The Project Narrative must include the following elements: - a.
+- 1. Project Narrative - The Project Narrative must include the following elements: - a.
 Project Description.
 The total number of pages in the project description can be up to fifteen (15).
 Applicants do not need to use the entire 15-page maximum.
 Depending on the complexity of the proposed activities, a shorter description may suffice.
-Cover page, abstract, any works cited, CVs, letters of support, and current and pending support sections included do not contribute to the suggested page limit. - i.
+Any works cited, CVs, letters of support, and current and pending support sections included do not contribute to the suggested page limit. - i.
 Cover page (not included in the page count) - Project title and names, titles, affiliations, and contact information (email and phone) of co-PIs. - Budget overview Total cost and annual breakdown of requested funding, including by partner if appropriate. - ii.
 Project Abstract (1⁄2 page maximum; not included in the page count) - iii.
 Project background - Explain the specific problem(s) this project seeks to address and justify its importance. - iv.
 Project objectives - Provide a list of clearly defined objectives.
 For each objective, provide a concise statement explaining how it is aligned with the goals and priorities of this funding opportunity. - v.
 Project details - Provide an explanation of the methods you will use to address your project objectives. - vi.
-Anticipated outcomes and results - What are the expected outcomes and results related to supporting a diverse coastal and Great Lakes workforce?
+Anticipated outcomes and results - What are the expected outcomes and results related to the creation of vii.
+Project timeline

-• What are the expected outcomes and results related to the creation of data products, tools, technologies, and/or management practices?
+- scientific knowledge? - What are the expected outcomes and results related to the creation of data products, tools, technologies, and management practices?